It’s around midnight. And I’m pacing outside my mother’s bedroom, with words attempting to spill from my throat. Speak Up.

 For the five years my eating disorder took over my life, I was a puppet.
 Controlled by the will of what my eating disorder wanted me to do, say, and believe.
 Upon finally beginning therapy, I learned that my deepest core belief was that what I said didn’t matter.
 Since the eating disorder had controlled me for so long, I was out of touch with what I actually believed and thought.

-But slowly, I began to speak.
+Slowly, I began to speak.

 First, to therapists, then in my art, and then in my poetry.
 I learned that I couldn’t communicate my pain through or on my body anymore.
-That never really worked to begin with.
+That never really worked, to begin with.

 After four years of high school succumbing to the voice of ED, I decided that enough was enough.
 I didn’t want to be just a puppet anymore.
 I wanted to say what I was passionate about and show the pain outside of my body.

 Freshman year of college I began to perform spoken word poetry.
-This is where I spilled my pain, my loss, and my sadness onto paper and performed those words to groups of people.
+I spilled my pain, my loss, and my sadness onto paper and performed those words to groups of people.
 At first, it was slow.
 I wasn’t used to sharing my feelings or my past and I was terrified of how people would react.